Originally published at: https://blog.openzeppelin.com/mcdex-mai-protocol-audit/

 Update: Not an issue.
 These calculations may update the funding.

-2 critical and 1 high severity issue was found.
+2 critical and 1 high severity issues were found.
 Some changes were proposed to follow best practices and reduce potential attack surface.
 We later reviewed all fixes applied by the Monte Carlo team and all most relevant issues have been fixed.